vaibhavkatwe17/Sales_Data_Analysis/README.md

 **File Name:** SalesDataAnalysis.xlsx
 **Description:** Contains sales data including order IDs, product categories, cities, purchase types, and sales managers.

+**Problem Statement**
+The company is experiencing fluctuations in sales performance across different cities, product categories, and sales channels.
+However, there is limited visibility into which products are driving the most revenue, which cities or managers are underperforming, and how customer purchasing behavior varies over time.
+The lack of actionable insights makes it challenging for stakeholders to make informed decisions that can improve overall profitability and operational efficiency.

+This project aims to analyze historical sales data to uncover trends, identify top and underperforming segments, and provide data-driven insights to enhance strategic planning, marketing efforts, and resource allocation.

 ## Objective

 To perform a comprehensive sales data analysis to: